Start9Labs/documentation/source/contributing/services/overview.rst

 Image
 -----

 Each service boils down to a Docker image.
 We're not going to dive into Docker specifics in this guide, since there exists tons of `resources <https://docs.docker.com/>`_ for developing with this containerization tool.

-Because the service ultimately runs on a Raspberry Pi, the created Docker image should be a snapshot of a arm based linux environment.
+Because the service ultimately runs on a Raspberry Pi, the created Docker image should be a snapshot of an arm based linux environment.
 The service image is then mounted to the EmbassyOS image during installation.
 This path is defined in the :ref:`manifest <service_manifest>` configuration file.

 The image is immutable, meaning that when the service is updated, the image is replaced with a completely new image containing the updated features.

 Volume
 ------
 Each service application gets a volume allocated to it by EmbassyOS.
 All service application data is stored in this directory and is persisted across updates.

 The volume directory (for seeding data into the volume) is typically: ``/root/volumes/<service-id>``.